 Senator Burton K. Wheeler led the opposition to President Franklin D. Roosevelt's proposal to expand (or "pack") the U.S. Supreme Court.
 Breaking with the New Deal, Wheeler then became an isolationist opponent of Roosevelt's foreign policies and a leader of the America First Committee.

 Senator James E. Murray of Butte became chairman of the Committee on Education and Labor (now the Committee on Health, Education, Labor, and Pensions), serving until 1947.
 In 1951 he became chairman of the Committee on Labor and Public Welfare, which also eventually became the Committee on Health, Education, Labor, and Pensions.
-In 1955 he moved to the chairmanship of the Committee on Interior and Insular Affairs (today's Committee on Energy and Natural Resources) where he served as chair until his death in 1961.

 Senator Mike Mansfield was elected the Democratic floor leader and Senate majority leader.
 He held that post for a record 16 years, always in the majority, until his retirement from the Senate in 1977.